kcrary/istari/docs/install.md

 0. Ensure the prerequisites are installed:

    - Git
-   - Standard ML of New Jersey (version 110.89 or later)
+   - Standard ML of New Jersey (version 110.89 or later, but see below)
    - GNU Emacs
    - (if running on Windows) Cygwin

-   If you are building on Windows, do not use Standard ML of New Jersey version 110.99.3 or 110.99.4.
+   Some versions of Standard ML of New Jersey contain bugs that keep Istari from compiling.
+On Linux, version 110.99.4 is confirmed to work.
+On Mac and Windows, version 110.99.2 is confirmed to work.

 1. Obtain the distribution from Github: